 I have one other memory about that trimester.
 If you remember, I wanted to go to the Naval Academy, but couldn't because of my color blindness.
 A Navy recruiter visited the campus and talked about the Navy AVROC or Aviation Reserve Officer Candidate program.
 That program could provide another opportunity to fly.
 But there was a difficult test that had to be passed in order to get in.
 Both Derrick and I signed up for the test and we both passed.
 We were told that we were the only two out of twenty that took the test.
 However, in 1967, you needed parental signatures to actually sign into the military.
 Because of the ongoing conflict in Viet Nam, my mother would not sign.
 So that opportunity passed by.
 The trimester ended in late April without incident.
 I survived my alcoholism and went home for the summer.

 Academically, I was not a great student.
 But given my alcoholism, I am not surprised.
 Two of my professors stand out.
 Physics I & II were taught by William Traut.
 He was an escapee from Nazi Germany and was an interesting character.
-He referred to us as "Gentlemen".
+He always referred to us as "Gentlemen".
 He would say "Gentlemen, you can bring anything you want to my tests, but if you don't know Physics, you will not pass".
-I remember that he drove a small car, maybe a Dotson, and he was very big on efficiency.
+I remember that he drove a small car, a French Simca, and he was very big on efficiency.
 He would not roar up on a Stop sign and put on the brakes because that was a waste of energy.
 He would take his foot off the gas and coast into the stop sign.
 I remember one class session when we were discussing friction.
 The classroom was an amphitheater type room with seats rising on a slope from the blackboards.
 There was a platform in front that he lectured from.
 In this particular class, there was a lab cart on wheels sitting on the platform.
 Mr Traut is talking about the importance of friction.
 He stood there pretending to push the lab cart but sliding his feet.
 He explained "Gentlemen, without friction, you can not move the cart.
 Ah, but Gentlemen, with friction"... and he proceeded to push the cart right off the platform.
 Mr Traut was correct, if you did not know Physics, you did not pass his tests.
 I learned a lot of Physics from Mr. Traut.

 Roger Campbell was a Humanities professor.
 I took several classes with him, including Religions of Man and Philosophy.
 He used to sit cross-legged,on a table in the front of the classroom and speak to his class.
 He would often reach over his head with his left arm to scratch his right ear.
 He was an unassuming bald man who did not tolerate lack of interest in his classes.
 If you did not want to participate or pay attention, then he would ask you to leave.